toofanCodes/predictionReadmissions/README.md

 # 🏥 predictionReadmissions

-Disclosure: Used ChatGpt to improve readability wherever required.
+Disclosure: Used LLMs to improve readability wherever required.

 > ⚠️ This project requires access to a local MySQL database.
 Connection credentials are managed via a `.env` file, which is not included in this repository for security reasons.
 >